 NEW VERSION:

-To you, most merciful Father, we make humble prayer and petition, (unidiomatic and pleonastic) through Jesus Christ, your Son, our Lord.
-We ask you to accept and bless these gifts, these offerings, these holy and unblemished sacrifices, (pleonastic and fulsome), which we offer (offerings which we offer – clumsy) you first of all for your holy catholic Church.
-Be pleased to grant her peace, to guard, unite and govern her (pleonastic and uncommunicative) throughout the whole world, together with (the Church together with the bishops?) your servant N. our Pope and N. our Bishop, and all those who, holding to the truth (sounds like propaganda, and is rather vague in its denotation), hand on the catholic and apostolic faith.
+To you, most merciful Father, we make humble prayer and petition, (unidiomatic and pleonastic) through Jesus Christ, your Son, our Lord, that you accept [or in another version also on the USCCB site: ‘We ask you to accept’] and bless these gifts, these offerings, these holy and unblemished sacrifices, (pleonastic and fulsome), which we offer (offerings which we offer – clumsy) you first of all for your holy catholic Church.
+Be pleased to grant her peace, to guard, unite and govern her (pleonastic and uncommunicative; the four ideas are more perspiciously presented in the current translation) throughout the whole world, together with (the Church together with the bishops?) your servant N. our Pope and N. our Bishop, and all those who, holding to the truth (sounds like propaganda, and is rather vague in its denotation; it translates ‘orthodoxis’), hand on the catholic and apostolic faith.
+(The ‘holding’ and ‘handing on’ is cumbersome; ‘hold and teach’ was fine.)

-CURRENT VERSION:
+CURRENT TEXT

 Remember, Lord, your people, especially those for whom we now pray, N. and N. Remember all of us gathered here before you.
 You know how firmly we believe in you and dedicate ourselves to you.
 We offer you this sacrifice of praise for ourselves and those who are dear to us.
 We pray to you, our living and true God, for our well being and redemption.

-NEW VERSION
+NEW VERSION (2008)

 Remember, Lord, your servants N. and N. and all gathered here, whose faith and devotion are known to you.
 For them and all who are dear to them (confusing), we offer you this sacrifice of praise or they offer it for themselves (confusing) and all who are dear to them (bizarre repetition), for the redemption of their souls (fustian), in hope of health and well-being (flat, unidiomatic), and fulfilling their vows to you (obscure), the eternal God, living and true.

-CURRENT VERSION:
+CURRENT TEXT

 NEW VERSION: